 When it came to friends, my grandmother had a little saying she must have gotten from a song she heard as a girl: “Make new friends but keep the old.
 One is silver, the other gold.”

 When one of these individuals moves into your life, they come in with a lot of flare, flash, and excitement.
-However, because someone is charismatic, is fun and has style, it doesn’t make them a sociopath or antisocial.
+However, because someone is charismatic, is fun, and has style, it doesn’t make them a sociopath or antisocial.

-If you’re the one being targeted by the antisocial individual (or suspected antisocial individual) keep your head.
+If you’re the one being targeted by the antisocial individual (or suspected antisocial individual), keep your head.
 Watch how they speak of and treat others.
 If anything is excessive or if they’re not particularly charitable in their dealings with others, realize you could be on the other end of that wrath.
 They tend to move on to easier targets.
 It’s easier for them to target weaker individuals than stronger ones for their games.

 Being firm and friendly seems to be the best defense.

 Keep and maintain a dream journal.
 While your conscious mind can be going along with what the potential antisocial individual can be saying and doing, your subconscious mind can have its reservations.
 The subconscious will often tip you off in dreams as to what those reservations are.
 There’s nothing better than remembering and writing your dreams down in a dream diary to get a general feeling for the overall themes in your life.
-The incongruities of the love bombing sociopath can stand out in dreams.
+The incongruities of the love-bombing sociopath can stand out in dreams.

-Remember the reciprocity instinct is strong.
+Remember, the reciprocity instinct is strong.
 You need to tell yourself you don’t need to repay anything right away.
 There’s time for that later.
 Acknowledge the compliments and move on for the time being.

-From time to time you hear about a relationship that started with a bang and continues forty, fifty years later.
-Realize that whether or not it started quickly isn’t important.
-If the couple was meant to be together, it could have just as well proceeded after a period of courting too.
-A couple of weeks like Matt and Terri had just isn’t enough time to know much about any dark personality traits someone has.
+From time to time, you hear about a relationship that started with a bang and continues forty, fifty years later.
+Realize whether or not it started quickly isn’t important.
+If the couple was meant to be together, it could have as well proceeded after a period of courting too.
+A couple of weeks like Matt and Terri had isn’t enough time to know much about any dark personality traits someone has.
 A period of getting to know the other is the best way to shield yourself and others from the effects of a love bombing.
 There is no other.

 Antisocial people always reveal their true nature sooner or later.
-It’s better to not be around when they do.
+It’s better not to be around when they do.